 New EarthCube Peer-Reviewed Jupyter Notebooks Now Available

 “Open-source technologies such as these Jupyter notebooks allow the EarthCube community to create and share valuable insights with one another,” said Kenton McHenry, associate director for software at the National Center for Supercomputing Applications (NCSA).
-“We received more than 20 great submissions in response to our Call for Notebooks and selected these twelve for publication.”

 “These notebooks represent a new element in the scholarly publishing system: they provide us with a means to easily share tested, user-friendly, and interactive workflows,” said Daniel S. Katz, NCSA chief scientist.
 “Further Calls for Notebooks are now underway and we encourage the community to participate, as well as to provide feedback about how we can better support notebooks in the peer-review and publishing systems.”

-The selected notebooks are now available:
+The 2022 notebooks are now available:

 Patrick M. O'Keefe, Viacheslav M. Sadykov, Alexander G. Kosovichev, Gelu M. Nita, Vincent Oria, Shantanu Sharma, Fraila Francis, Chun Jie Chong